andrew/ultimate-awesome/README.md

 - [Awesome-Video-LMM-Post-Training](https://github.com/yunlong10/Awesome-Video-LMM-Post-Training) - 🔥🔥🔥 Latest Papers, Codes and Datasets on Video-LMM Post-Training.
 - [awesome-ai4lam](https://github.com/AI4LAM/awesome-ai4lam) - A list of awesome AI in libraries, archives, and museum collections from around the world 🕶️.
 - [awesome-blockchain-testing](https://github.com/alexromanov/awesome-blockchain-testing) - Curated list of blog posts, videos and resources on testing blockchains and blockchain-based applications.
-- [browser-resources](https://github.com/azu/browser-resources) - A Collection of official Resources/Status/Issues for browsers.
 - [awesome-subgraphs](https://github.com/balakhonoff/awesome-subgraphs) - A curated list of awesome resources related to The Graph powered subgraph development.
 - [awesome-level-design](https://github.com/bytecauldron/awesome-level-design) - A curated list of awesome resources and tools for game level design.
 - [RS-Adversarial-Learning](https://github.com/EdisonLeeeee/RS-Adversarial-Learning) - A curated collection of adversarial attack and defense on recommender systems.